rod2ik/tikzjax/README.md

 ```

 is executed.
 Then the core is dumped and compressed.
 The WebAssembly and core are loaded in the browser and executed.
 An
-SVG driver for PGF along in the ww-modifications branch of [drgrice1/dvi2thml](https://github.com/drgrice1/dvi2html) are
+SVG driver for PGF along with the [drgrice1/dvi2thml](https://github.com/drgrice1/dvi2html) library are then utilized to
-then utilized to convert the DVI output into to an SVG image.
+convert the DVI output into to an SVG image.

 All of this happens in the browser.